 It seems like everything around me is changing.
 Change is hard, ya know?!?!

-I am wrestling with big changes: the death of a loved one, a friend who has moved away, the loss of a job, change in my position in several areas.
+Right now I am wrestling with big changes: the death of a loved one, a friend who has moved away, the loss of a job, change in my position in several areas.

 I don’t know about you, but too much change at one time can knock me off balance.
 It sort of gets in my head and sets my emotions spinning.
 I can easily find myself in a place of sorrow and uncertainty which leads me to fear and insecurity.